Building Your Own Trusted Execution Environments Using FPGA: Implementation and Evaluation

-We evaluated the feasibility of cold-boot attacks on DRAM and BRAM on the same Cora Z7-07S board.
-In these experiments, we loaded a bitmap image onto the DRAM and BRAM and measured the DRAM decay at room temperature (20$^{\circ}$C/68$^{\circ}$F) and -18$^{\circ}$C/0$^{\circ}$F after power reset (0 seconds) and losing power for different intervals.
+\textbf{Cold-boot Attacks on DRAM and BRAM}.
+Cold-boot attacks on DRAM are a serious problem, especially when an attacker has physical access to the device.
+We evaluated the feasibility of cold-boot attacks on DRAM and BRAM on the same board.
+In these experiments, we loaded a bitmap image (150$\times$150 pixel; 90.1kB) and measured the DRAM decay at room temperature (20$^{\circ}$C/68$^{\circ}$F) and -18$^{\circ}$C/0$^{\circ}$F after power reset (0 second) and losing power for different intervals, e.g., 30 seconds, 13 minutes.
 We dumped the content of BRAM, for which the Xilinx Zynq-7000 FPGA has a non-bypassable hardware initialization mechanism after power up to clear all the bits to 0s.
-As we discussed in~\ref{subsec:analysisColdBoot}, even if the BRAM is not initialized, cold-boot attacks on it are much more difficult than on DRAM.
-Figure~\ref{fig:cold-boot} visualizes the cold-boot attack results, which clearly show cold-boot attacks on DRAM are feasible but not on BRAM.
+As we discussed in~\S\ref{sec:analysis}, even if the BRAM is not initialized, cold-boot attacks on it are more difficult than on DRAM.
+Figure~\ref{fig:cold-boot} visualizes the cold-boot attack results, which confirms cold-boot attacks on DRAM are feasible but not on BRAM.